10 preparatory steps for crafting your masterpiece poem

 🤩Perspectives can be aplenty, at times irrational too but what’s poetry without a bit of craziness?

 So try to find a unique perspective to get your poem started.
 Dare to be different😊

-🌟Here are few questions that can help you get started:
+🌟Here are a few questions that can help you get started:

 - Who/what is the subject/object in your poem that’s going to talk to the reader?

-- What is the emotion that the subject/object want to instil in the reader?
+- What is the emotion that the subject/object wants to instil in the reader?

 - Does the subject/object want to talk in first person/second person/third person?

 Write without worrying